SRA-VJTI/Pixels_Seminar/1_cpp_basics/README.md

 ## **Enumeration:**

-Enum, which is also known as enumeration, is a user-defined data type that enables you to create a new data type that has a fixed range of possible values, and the variable can select one value from the set of values.nums or enumerations are generally used when you expect the variable to select one value from the possible set of values.
+Enum, which is also known as enumeration, is a user-defined data type that enables you to create a new data type that has a fixed range of possible values, and the variable can select one value from the set of values.Enums or enumerations are generally used when you expect the variable to select one value from the possible set of values.
 It increases the abstraction and enables you to focus more on values rather than worrying about how to store them.

 **Synatx:**
 ```C++